pkivolowitz/asm_book/section_1/hello_world/README.md

 `puts` as described above takes the address of a C string and prints it out with the addition of a trailing new line.
 What's going on inside the parentheses is identical to the previous versions.

-For review, the current value of `argv` is put aside for reuse in a moment.
+To review, the current value of `argv` is put aside for reuse in a moment.
 Then `argv` is incremented.
 Recall that `argv` is "the address of a variable holding the address of a string."
 Incrementing `argv` has the effect of moving on to the next string for the *next* iteration of the loop.

 Then, the *previous* value of `argv` which we set aside, is dereferenced. `*argv` is the address of a string.
 That string is emitted by `puts` followed by a new line.

 ## Version 4